 But how do you fill your marketing funnel with qualified leads?

-If someone visits your website they have buyer intent, sure they may be at the top of the funnel, or perhaps closer to making a purchase (at the bottom of your funnel) but one simple fact remains:
+If someone visits your website, they have some kind of buyer intent, but it doesn’t mean they are ready to buy just yet.
+Sure they may be at the top of the funnel or perhaps closer to making a purchase (at the bottom of your funnel), but one simple fact remains:

 This is why a Lead Magnet is so important.

 What Is a Transitional Call to Action (Lead Magnet)?

 A transitional call to action is typically used when introducing your brand, offering an interactive experience or giving helpful content.

 This is where the transitional call to action comes into play – You want to give something of value that will build trust and credibility with potential customers.
 This could be a free ebook, checklist, or video.